Ulf Ottosson

 Ulf Peter "Mål-Otto" Ottosson (born 2 July 1968) is a Swedish former professional footballer who played as a striker.
 He has also coached various teams in Sweden.
 He is Degerfors IF's top goal scorer of all time with 205 goals.

-Career
+Playing career

 Nicknamed "Mål-Otto" ("Goal-Otto"), Ottosson spent most of his playing career at Degerfors IF, having three different spells at the club in total.
 He had a brief spell in England on loan with Division One side Norwich City in 1997, scoring one goal in a 3–2 win away at Sheffield United.
 Manager Mike Walker decided against offering him a full-time contract, resulting in Ottoson's return to Sweden.
 He holds the record of scoring the most goals for Degerfors IF in their club history, a total of 205 goals.

 At the end of his second spell with Degerfors, Ottosson was said to have started his own business making cabinets.